coveo-labs/zapier/README.md

 zapier env <coveo-app-version> SEARCH_TOKEN <coveo-search-token>
 ```

-To ensure the environment was setup correctly, run `zapier env <coveo-app-version>`.
+To ensure the environment was setup correctly, run `zapier env:get <coveo-app-version>`.
 If the credentials match up, you've finished setting up the app.
 You should now set up a `.env` file to store these credentials and prep for testing.
 This isn't required, but it is very helpful for Zapier and let's you have access to credentials at any time.
 Create a `.env` file, ensure it is ignored in `.gitignore` if you are pushing to a repo, and store the credentials like this: